Save money on your textbooks

 The easiest way to save money on textbooks is to look for this icon in KSIS or the course catalog.
 These classes only charge $10 for all textbooks and course materials.
 They are also available digitally so you can access them from your phone, laptop or tablet at any time.

+These materials are open educational resources that are either created or adopted by instructors.
 Instructors can apply for grants to switch their course materials to open educational resources.

 2. Textbooks on Reserve

 Did you know that you might not have to pay for textbooks at all?

 K-State Libraries have hundreds of textbooks at our library help desks.
 Most textbooks can be checked out for two hours.
 Free scanners are available so you can scan the section you need.

 Note: Copying, displaying or distributing copyrighted works, may infringe the owner’s copyright.
 Any use of computers or duplicating facilities that infringe copyrighted works is subject to appropriate disciplinary action as well as those civil remedies and crimal penalties provided by federal law.

 Find a textbook